Cassandra Brooks

 Contact: Casey.White-1[at]colorado.edu

-White completed her M.S. in the Environmental Studies Program at the University of Colorado-Boulder.
+Casey White completed her M.S. in the Environmental Studies Program at the University of Colorado-Boulder in 2021.
 Prior to CU, she received her B.S. in Environmental Science from the University of Denver, where she studied human-environment interactions and marine conservation.
 After graduation from DU, Casey started working for an environmental consulting firm as an Associate Scientist, where she worked on a variety of projects ranging from environmental impact statements to corporate sustainability reports.
 At CU, Casey studied the impacts of climate change on marine protected areas, as well as marine conservation and sustainability at large.
 Check out her M.S. thesis entitled The bridging role of non-governmental organizations in the planning, adoption, and management of the marine protected area network in Raja Ampat, Indonesia

 FORMER UNDERGRADUATE HONORS STUDENTS